Background

 1. D4D Online Training

 The D4D online training provides support workers with a solid understanding of diabetes.
 Modules are combined to address the knowledge and skills support workers need to help their client with their unique version of diabetes.
 NDIS compliant, this course has been written for the specific needs of support workers working with NDIS participants.
-A more comprehensive and effective option to set your support workers up to provide quality and safe diabetes care.
+A comprehensive and effective option to set your support workers up to provide quality and safe diabetes care.

 Click! for more information about the D4D Modules, Online Skill Sessions and Online Skill Check we use to customise the training for your support workers.